JTranOrg/JTran/README.md

     Install-Package JTran

+Note: These samples use the old way of creating a transformer directly (which is still allowed).
+Use the new [TransformerBuilder](#TransformerBuilder) class below instead
 A transform is a JSON file that contains JTran processing instructions.
 To transform a source JSON document you provide the source JSON and the transform: